Return to Work Issues

 Legal Help for Injured Workers

-After a day or two doing light duty work, the employer may send the injured worker back to his or her old job.
+Many times, after a day or two doing light duty work, the employer may send the injured worker back to his or her old job.
 Returning to work too soon or being assigned tasks that you are physically unable to perform can result in re-injury or a completely new injury.
 It can set your rehabilitation back weeks or months and, in some cases, cause permanent injury.

 Protecting the Rights of Injured Workers